LaCTAD/full-website/README.md

-# website
+# LaCTAD Website
-LaCTAD's theme for its new website
+LaCTAD's theme for its new website.

+## Licensing
+MIT